top of page

 Types of PH

 Here is what you can tell people around you about your pulmonary hypertension type.
-Watch and share our video explaining the types of PH and spread PH awareness of your life in purple.
+Watch and share our video explaining the types of PH and spread awareness of your life in purple.
 Watch all videos here >

-PAH is a broad category which includes many patients with different types of PAH.
+Pulmonary arterial hypertension is a broad category which includes many patients with different types of PAH.
 These include:

 WHO Group 1: Pulmonary Arterial Hypertension (PAH)